What is a Survivorship Application?

 The application is a document submitted to the Ontario Land Registry Office that allows the deceased individual’s name to be removed from the property title, effectively transferring full ownership to the surviving joint tenant(s).
 The application must be accompanied by a copy of the death certificate and any other required documents to prove the joint tenant’s death.

 It’s important to differentiate a Survivorship Application from a will, as the former operates outside the terms of the deceased’s will under the joint tenancy arrangement.
-This legal tool is specifically designed to streamline the process of property transfer in the event of death, ensuring that the surviving owner(s) can assert their rights to the property without undue delay or the need for probate court proceedings.
+Survivorship application is a legal tool specifically designed to streamline the process of property transfer in the event of death, ensuring that the surviving owner(s) can assert their rights to the property without undue delay or the need for probate court proceedings.
 This process is guided by section 123 of Land Titles Act, R.S.O.
 1990, c.
 L.5.

 Difference between Joint Tenants & Tenants in Common